ordina-jworks/ordina-jworks.github.io/_posts/2016-05-24-SpringIO16-Spring-Rest-Docs.md

 <blockquote class="clear"><p>
 Writing documentation is critical in the world of development.
 It is used to make an accurate and straight declaration and intent of what the service has to offer.
-Front-End developers will be able to know which endpoints they have to call and receive the right data.
+Frontend developers will be able to know which endpoints they have to call and receive the right data.
 Now, we all know it's tedious for developers to write documentation...
 It's your lucky day!
-Spring Rest Docs will make your life easier.
+Spring REST Docs will make your life easier.
 While you are writing tests, Spring will generate a fully HTML api guide for you and your team.
 This blog post will take you through the best practices, how to and new features in 1.1.
 </p></blockquote>

 **Why Test driven approach**

-* it’s an accurate definition of your application (no side effects)
+* It’s an accurate definition of your application (no side effects)
-* it describes the specific HTTP request and response
+* It describes the specific HTTP request and response
-* it’s straight forward without repetition
+* It’s straight forward without repetition
-* it’s easier to write (no annotations like Swagger)
+* It’s easier to write (no annotations like Swagger)

-### Pick your tool of choice.
+### Markup languages

 #### Asciidoctor
 Asciidoctor is a markup language that processes plain text and produces HTML, completely styled to suit your needs.